Skip to main content

 Delivering at the Postage Stamp

-As the game’s first global superstar, it was only right that Gene Sarazen brought his Open career to an end in sensational fashion 50 years after making his bow.
+As the game’s first global superstar, it was only right that Gene Sarazen produced one final, sensational, Open feat 50 years after making his bow.

 Sarazen had already etched his name into Open folklore in 1932 when he was crowned Champion Golfer of the Year before going on to complete the career Grand Slam.